Root Canals in Beaverton, OR

 To expand his services and offer root canals in Beaverton, OR, Dr. da Costa takes continuing education courses in root canal therapy.
 This ensures you are always receiving the best dental care possible.

-Learn more about Dr. da Costa and why patients trust him with their smiles:
+Learn more about our Beaverton dentist and why patients trust him with their smiles:

 - Is getting a root canal painful?